SummaryRead the full fact sheet

 Blood clots that form on the broken ends of bone are the start of the healing process.
-Over about five weeks, the body joins the two bone portions together with a combination of fibrous cells and cartilage.
+Over about 5 weeks, the body joins the 2 bone portions together with a combination of fibrous cells and cartilage.

 This temporary bone (callus) is not as strong as real bone.
 It can break easily until it is slowly replaced with real bone.
 For this reason the doctor may remove your cast or splint after a few weeks, but you still need to treat the bone with care for at least one more month.

 Some bones, such as the collarbone or bones of the toes, are immobilised with a sling or splint (instead of plastered) and rested for about 2 months.

 Possible complications of a bone fracture may include:

 - wrongly fitted plaster cast (for example, too tight or too loose).

 Follow your doctor’s advice, but general suggestions include: